sigbjobo/TIP4P-Ice-Phase-Diagram/README.md

 # Phase diagram of the TIP4P/Ice water model by enhanced sampling simulations
 ## Sigbjørn L. Bore, Pablo M. Piaggi, Roberto Car, and Francesco Paesani

+This repository contains the input files, the raw data, and associated analysis scripts needed to compute the phase diagram of TIP4P/Ice by enhanced sampling simulations.

+Brief summary of the contents of each folder:

 * ```FullPhaseDiagram``` : This folder contains the jupyter-notebook for determining triple points and plotting the full phase diagram.
 * ```GibbsDuhemSimulations``` : Preparation and execution of Gibbs-Duhem simulations for determination of coexistence lines.
 * ```ReferenceData```: Reference data files for published phase diagrams and coexistence lines.